hermeznetwork/docs/docs/users/exchanges.md

 # Exchanges

 This example shows a possible flow of how an exchange would use Hermez.
+This example requires npm version `1.0.0-beta.15` or later of `@hermeznetwork/hermezjs` SDK.
 To get a complete tutorial on other functionalities, check out the SDK [documentation](../developers/sdk.md)

 ## Pre-requisites
 -  Exchange already has some Hermez accounts for each trading token (`HEZEx-ETH`, `HEZEx-DAI`,...).